kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 == Changelog ==

+= 1.9.24 =
+Date Updated : 2020-05-04
+* Fix : Fixed bug where thumbs were not loading on mobile in Justified and Portfolio galleries
+* Update : FooGallery client side 1.4.12

+= 1.9.23 =
+Date Updated : 2020-05-02
+* New : Reworked hover effect settings to allow none
+* New : Added new zoomed hover effect
+* New : Added new transparent theme hover effect
+* New : Added new advanced setting to add custom class to the gallery container
+* New : Added global settings for upscaling small images when using larger thumbnail dimensions
+* New : Added Pro feature promotions in gallery settings
+* New : Added setting to force GD Image editor as the default
+* New : Added info for active image editor to Settings -> Images tab
+* New : Improved caption sanitization
+* Fix : Fixed bug with Safari when editing a gallery, not loading thumbs
+* Fix : Fixed gallery previews in certain situations
+* Update : Freemius SDK 2.3.2
+* Update : FooGallery client side 1.4.11

 = 1.9.11 =
+Date Updated : 2020-03-29
 * Fix : Fix for Simple Portfolio template not saving "None" for captions.
 * Fix : Fixed albums when adding incorrect markup target="default"
 * Fix : Updated thumbnail generation test logic to be more resilient, and improved admin message.